 Restricting Issue Types

-Jira issue type schemes are not very flexible, in the sense that you cannot limit the available issue types in a project.
-If someone has permission to create an issue in a project, they can create every issue type in the project’s issue type scheme.
+Jira issue type schemes are not very flexible, as you cannot limit the available issue types in a project.
+Typically, if someone has permission to create an issue in a project, they can create every issue type in the project's issue type scheme.

-This allows you to use Behaviours to restrict which issue types are available to different categories of users.
+You can use Behaviours to restrict which issue types are available to different categories of users.
+On this page, we provide you with the following examples of restricting issue types:

 import com.atlassian.jira.component.ComponentAccessor